treosh/lighthouse-ci-action/README.md

 </details>

 <details>
- <summary>Using custom config and Chrome flags</summary>

-> Use Case: Running Lighthouse with highly custom Lighthouse runtime or custom Chrome flags.
+ <summary>Use Case: Running Lighthouse with highly custom Lighthouse runtime or custom Chrome flags.</summary><br>

 Create `.github/workflows/main.yml` with the list of URLs to audit and identify a `lighthouserc` file with `configPath`.